green-coding-solutions/documentation/content/en/docs/measuring/configuration.md

         * See [usage_scenario.yml →]({{< relref "usage-scenario" >}}) **ports** option for details
     + Non-Strict ENV vars mapped into container
         * See [usage_scenario.yml →]({{< relref "usage-scenario" >}}) **environment** option for details
-- `skip-unsafe` Skip unsafe volume bindings, ports and complex env vars
+- `--skip-unsafe` Skip unsafe volume bindings, ports and complex env vars
     + This is typically done when reusing already present `compose.yml` files without the need to alter the file

 ## Typical calls